sapphire921/HFT-Pairs-Trading/README.md

 # High Frequency Pairs Trading Strategy
 Python code for backtesting a high frequency intraday pairs trading strategy

-In this project, we develop an intraday high frequency pairs trading strategy based on mean reverting strategy.
-It generates high cumulative P&L when we back test using intraday data from 8/21/2017 to 3/2/2018.
+I develop an intraday high frequency pairs trading strategy based on mean reverting strategy.
+It generates high cumulative P&L when I back test using intraday data from 8/21/2017 to 3/2/2018.
 10 stock pairs are selected from S&P 500 stocks using correlation and cointegration test at the beginning of each month.
-We test the strategy using frequencies of 1 min, 5 min, 10 min and 15 min.
-We also test using different transaction costs.
+The strategy is tested using frequencies of 1 min, 5 min, 10 min and 15 min.
+I also test using different transaction costs.

 If you are interested in our high frequency pairs trading strategy or have any question, please feel free to contact me at zx724@nyu.edu.